MustardOS/mustardos.github.io/help/addcontent.md

 [https://docs.libretro.com/library/bios/](https://docs.libretro.com/library/bios/)

-NOTE: muOS does not supply any BIOS files!{: .label .label-yellow }
+NOTE: muOS does not supply any BIOS files!
+{: .label .label-yellow }

 muOS requires that its BIOS files be located in ``/mnt/mmc/MUOS/bios``
 Most files can be placed in the root of that folder unless otherwise specified by the libretro docs.